uswitch/ustyle/styleguide/content/language/grammar.md

 <span id="Percentages"></span>
 **Percentages**

 Always use the “%” symbol; only use “per cent” at the start of a sentence.
 Always use numerals when talking about percentages (54%), unless it starts a sentence.
-We never use abbreviation “pc” when talking about percentages.
+We never use the abbreviation “pc” when talking about percentages.

 <blockquote>
 	Fifty-five per cent of the population own an iPhone.
 </blockquote>

 <blockquote>
 	Of those surveyed, 55% said they had been denied a credit card.
 </blockquote>

 <span id="Plans vs tariffs"></span>